RodTol/Crossway/README.md

  * Status, which controls the condition of the current piece.
  * WinRuler, which checks if a player has won.
- * Condition, which is an enum having values PLACED (the piece was correctly placed), NOT PLACED (the piece was not correctly placed), and WON (the piece was correctly placed and it is the winning piece. for the current player)
+ * Condition, which is an enum having values PLACED (the piece was correctly placed), NOT PLACED (it was impossible to correctly place the piece), and WON (the piece was correctly placed and it is the winning piece. for the current player)
  * Controller, which is an interface.